The Ultimate Guide To Moving Day In Boston

 The last thing you’re going to want to once you arrive at your new apartment is clean from top to bottom.
 Sure, you can HOPE that the apartment owner made an effort to tidy up, but it’s not going to be the deep clean you want for the place you’ll be residing in for the next year.
 Do you think you’ll feel like cleaning up a mop after dealing with the chaos of Moving Day?

 Spare yourself and spring for a Boston cleaning company like Maid Sailors to come in and clean for you.
 It only takes 60 seconds to make a booking online.
 They bring cleaning supplies, are bonded and insured, and only hire certified professional cleaners.
 You can get some much-needed rest at the end of the day and leave the dirt and grime to the professionals.

 The chaos of your move might not leave you in the frame of mind to clean the space you’re leaving behind.
 Hiring a cleaning service for that task leaves one less thing on your plate.

 The impact of Moving Day isn’t limited to the movers.
 Non-movers staying put still have to deal with the fallout.
 Here are a few ways you can make things a little more manageable during this period.

 Get Your Car Out Of There

-You’re going to have a lot of drivers navigating the streets of Boston in a large vehicle they may not fully know how to operate.
+You’re going to have a lot of drivers navigating the streets of Boston or Cambridge in a large vehicle they may not fully know how to operate.
 Why leave your car there as the potential collateral damage of their “learning curve?”
 Find a place you can safely leave your vehicle until the madness ends.